jpablo/dspy4s/docs/refactor/algebra.md

     read-only `OptimizableMetadata`).
 The focus had to be carved down to exactly the writable triple (instructions / demos / config) before these laws could hold; `OptimizableParametersSuite` executes all four statements per leaf instance (`DynamicPredict`, `Predict`, `ChainOfThought`).
+    The same placement rule now distinguishes `RoundTripShape[A]`, which carries `decodeEncode` on the abstract trait, from the more general `Shape[A]`: `MapShape` is a deliberate counterexample because its unrestricted record carrier can omit required fields.
+Effectful trajectory guarantees are instead documented on their final template traits and executed by behavioral law suites, rather than forced into dishonest `IsEq` statements.
   - **Ordered tensor operations** (original commits `508a8e6`, `71c8880`; corrected after an effectful-law audit): `split` (`tensor` compatibility name) / `copy` / `discard` / `swap` remain useful `Compose` generators and `fanout = copy >>> split`, but unrestricted `ModuleHom` now implements `OrderedTensorOps`, not